 Skip to main content

-Portworx Backup now provides advanced filtering namespaces to be included or excluded to the backup operation to support more flexible selection of namespaces.
-This feature allows users to narrow-down or refine the number of namespaces for the backup operation from a huge list.
-It helps users tailor backup jobs more precisely by quickly selecting the subsets of namespaces with the combination of namespace and resource labels.
+Portworx Backup provides advanced filtering to include or exclude Namespaces in a backup operation, supporting more flexible Namespace selection.
+This feature allows you to narrow down or refine the number of Namespaces for a backup operation from a large list.
+It helps you tailor backup jobs more precisely by quickly selecting subsets of Namespaces using a combination of Namespace and resource labels.

 Prerequisites